Pluto130/02-Space-Shooter/README.md

 # Project Name
-Space Shooter game made in Godot for Project 2, originally due 9/25/21
+Space Shooter game made in Godot for Project 2, originally due 9/25/21 for MSCH-C220.

 ## Implementation
 Built using Godot 3.3.3